‘A day of joy’: Brittney Griner makes WNBA season debut after being jailed in Russia

 Since her release, Griner has used her platform to advocate for other Americans being detained abroad.
 She was already an LGBTQ+ activist since publicly coming out in 2013.

-“She stands for so many people, so many different kinds of people who can be undervalued in our society,” Nygaard said.
-“She stands with pride and confidence and has never once shied away from who she is.”
+“She stands for so many people, so many different kind of people who can be undervalued in our society,” Nygaard said.
+“She stands with pride and confidence and has never once has shied away from who she is.”

 Griner announced in April that she is working with Bring Our Families Home, a campaign formed last year by the family members of American hostages and wrongful detainees held overseas.
 She said her team has been in contact with the family of Wall Street Journal reporter Evan Gershkovich, who is being detained in Russia on espionage charges.